sf-wdi-34/angular-services/readme.md

 - Make `$http` calls to an external API from within a controller.
 - Update the view with data from the `$http` calls.
+- Use `$q` to set up a deferred task that can be resolved or rejected.

 ### Controllers Review